pthiem-stripe/bookstore-demo/README.md

 ## Repo
-The public Github Repo can be found at https://github.com/pthiem-stripe/bookstore-demo
+The public GitHub Repo can be found at https://github.com/pthiem-stripe/bookstore-demo

 ## Live Demo
 Try out the live demo at https://pthiem-bookstoredemo.netlify.app/